Lua Voxel Manipulator

 VoxelManip is a scripting interface to the internal 'Map Voxel Manipulator' facility.
 The purpose of this object is for fast, low-level, bulk access to reading and writing Map content.
 As such, setting map nodes through VoxelManip will lack many of the higher level features and concepts you may be used to with other methods of setting nodes.
 For example, nodes will not have their construction and destruction callbacks run, and no rollback information is logged.

 It is important to note that VoxelManip is designed for speed, and not ease of use or flexibility.
-If your mod requires a map manipulation facility that will handle 100% of all edge cases, or the use of high level node placement features, perhaps minetest.set_node() is better suited for the job.
+If your mod requires a map manipulation facility that will handle 100% of all edge cases, or the use of high level node placement features, perhaps core.set_node() is better suited for the job.

 In addition, VoxelManip might not be faster, or could even be slower, for your specific use case.
-VoxelManip is most effective when setting large areas of map at once - for example, if only setting a 3x3x3 node area, a minetest.set_node() loop may be more optimal.
+VoxelManip is most effective when setting large areas of map at once - for example, if only setting a 3x3x3 node area, a core.set_node() loop may be more optimal.
 Always profile code using both methods of map manipulation to determine which is most appropriate for your usage.

 Using VoxelManip

-A VoxelManip object can be created any time using either: VoxelManip([p1, p2]), or minetest.get_voxel_manip([p1, p2]).
+A VoxelManip object can be created any time using either: VoxelManip([p1, p2]), or core.get_voxel_manip([p1, p2]).

 If the optional position parameters are present for either of these routines, the specified region will be pre-loaded into the VoxelManip object on creation.
 Otherwise, the area of map you wish to manipulate must first be loaded into the VoxelManip object using VoxelManip:read_from_map().